slatedocs/slate/source/includes/_authentication.md

 For example -> in the <a href="#projects">Projects API request</a>, with Account Token, you may list all projects in the account; PAT allows you to show only the projects in the account that the specific user has access to.

 Please take into account, once again, that not all API resources currently support PAT, and so you should check this before working with the API and this token type

-For example -> in the  API request, with Account Token, you may list all projects in the account; PAT enables to show only projects in the account that the user has access to.